ButterFlyDevs/StudentsManagementSystem/CONTRIBUTING.md

 * Constants: are usually defined on a module level and written in all capital letters with underscores separating words.
 Examples include MAX_OVERFLOW and TOTAL.

-* Class: names should normally use the CapWords convention.
+* Class: names should normally use the CamelCase convention.

 * Maximum Line Length: Limit all lines to a maximum of 79 characters.